cart icon

 As well as creating a budget that works for you, it’s also important to take advantage of the opportunities to kick-start your long-term savings habits.

 Since April 2019, for example, UK employers have had to pay a minimum of 3% of an employee’s salary into their workplace pension scheme.
-The employee pays an additional 5%, including tax relief, giving a total of 8%.
+The employee pays an additional 5%, including tax relief2, giving a total of 8%.

 However, some employers will match the employee’s contributions if they want – and can afford – to pay in more each month.
 This is essentially ‘free money’ from the employer and therefore one of the best ways to give your investing a head start.